ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 > [!NOTE]
 > I Know my JSON has many of the `FFlags` that are not in the whitelist but I have made this repo just for the purpose that people can atleast test this JSON in rivals and tell me if it gets them better FPS.

-#any BootStrapper in general, How to Use:
+# Any BootStrapper in general, How to Use:
 1. Open the Bootstrapper Software.
 2. Navigate to Fast Flags Editor >> Import Json.
 3. Paste in the JSON.